Kyl67899/Kyl67899/README.md

 # About Me:
-I am a Software Engineer and Meteorologist.
+I am a Software Engineer.
 I have a Software Engineering: Web Development Certificate. 📫 I am reachable by email at pars.kyle1@gmail.com or by 👯 discord: Met2024#9289.
 I am always open to team projects.

 # Education:
 CUNY QCC Software Engineering: Web Development, 2023